In This Article Expand or collapse the "in this article" section Global Leadership

 Introduction

 Global leadership is the study of leadership in the global context.
 Reiche, et al. 2017 (cited under Theories and Models of Global Leadership) states that the global context forces leaders to influence a wider range of internal and external constituents compared to leaders who operate in a domestic context.
 Further, these constituents reside in multiple national cultures and jurisdictions, which increases the task and relationship complexity of leaders who work in the global context.
-In Adler, et al. 2000, global leadership is characterized as being neither domestic (focused only on leadership theory and practice in a specific country) nor multidomestic (comparing leadership theory and practice between specific countries) in nature.
+In Adler, et al. 2000 (cited under Women Global Leaders), global leadership is characterized as being neither domestic (focused only on leadership theory and practice in a specific country) nor multidomestic (comparing leadership theory and practice between specific countries) in nature.
 Rather, global leadership focuses on the competencies, processes, behaviors, and roles leaders must effectively engage in when simultaneously leading diverse groups of people and managing stakeholder relationships globally across multiple cultures.
 The demands, challenges, ambiguity, and unpredictability associated with global versus domestic and multidomestic leadership are argued by scholars in the field to constitute global leadership as being a different type or category of leadership that requires not only higher levels of commonly accepted leadership skills, but also skills that are unique to the demand of leadership in the global context.
 In Reiche, et al. 2017 global leadership is said to constitute the ways that leaders in a global context influence their constituents who reside in different nations within a milieu that is high in both task and relationship complexity.

 Reference Sources

-Two of the four reference sources are especially useful for scholars and others interested in gaining a comprehensive overview of the research findings in global leadership: Global Leadership: Research, Practice, and Development and Advances in Global Leadership.
+Two of the four reference sources are especially useful for scholars and others interested in gaining a comprehensive overview of the research findings in global leadership: Mendenhall, et al. 2018 and Advances in Global Leadership.
 The former is an ongoing volume that provides an update on the scope of new and past global leadership research with each new volume that is published.
 It is currently in its third edition.
-The latter volume is published annually and is the primary publication outlet for global leadership research.
-Deters 2017 integrates the global leadership research with talent management research and explores how the two fields are both conceptually reliant upon each other.
-The Blackwell Handbook of Global Management: A Guide to Managing Complexity was designed by a team of international management scholars to address varying aspects of global leaders’ roles and challenges and remains an excellent resource for global leadership processes related to boundary-spanning, leading global teams, and global competencies.
-Books that are more dated but have significantly contributed to the understanding of global leadership are listed in the History and Trends section.
+The latter volume is the primary publication outlet for global leadership research.
+Zander 2020, a research handbook, takes stock of global leadership research in and across organizations, while also discussing the perspective of universities and business schools as the main providers of global leadership training and development.
+Lane, et al. 2004 was designed by a team of international management scholars to address varying aspects of global leaders’ roles and challenges and remains an excellent resource for global leadership processes related to boundary-spanning, leading global teams, and global competencies.
+Books that are more dated but have significantly contributed to the understanding of global leadership are listed under History and Trends.

 • Advances in Global Leadership.
-Bingley, UK: Emerald Publishing, 2009–.
+Bingley, UK: Emerald, 2009–.

 This volume, published yearly, is both an e-journal and an edited book series.
 It is included in the reference resources due to its sole focus of publishing only research that involves global leadership.
 It operates like a journal, wherein authors submit research for review.
-It has developed the reputation as being the primary global leadership-focused publication outlet in the field and is an excellent resource to gain a sense of what the most recent, cutting edge research is in the field.
+It has developed the reputation as being the primary global leadership–focused publication outlet in the field and is an excellent resource to gain a sense of what the most recent, cutting-edge research is in the field.

 DOI: 10.1111/b.9780631231936.2004.x